3 Key Metrics for Tracking Successful Meta Ad Campaigns

 You may see evidence that your Meta ads are bringing your brand to the attention of new customers through high impressions on Facebook and Instagram, surges in comments or newsletter signups or, better yet, an overall increase in sales.
 If so, it may be a wise investment to continue, or even increase, your Meta campaigns.

 That said, setting up your Meta reporting to track Purchase Conversion Value, Cost Per Purchase and ROAS is a good way to evaluate the health of your Facebook and Instagram ad campaigns so you can continue to improve them over time.
-If you’d like help setting up, tracking or optimizing your Meta campaigns, don’t hesitate to reach out to us.
+If you’d like help setting up, tracking or optimizing your social media campaigns, don’t hesitate to reach out to us.

 Helpful Docs